jokerwyt/Pintos/docs/p3a.md

 >process Q, how do you adjust the page table (and any other data
 >structures) to reflect the frame Q no longer has?

 The kernel will acquire process Q's VM lock first and then modify Q's pagedir to detach the page.
 After that, the kernel will modify the struct page's data to inform process Q that this page has been evicted.
-After detaching the frame from Q, the kernel releases Q's VM lock, acquires P's VM lock, loads the page's content into the frame, and modifies Q's struct page and the PTE.
+And then, the kernel releases Q's VM lock, acquires P's VM lock, loads the page's content into the frame, and modifies P's struct page and the PTE.

 #### SYNCHRONIZATION